MatttTang/CommunityVisits/README.md

 2. Animated visualization of the graph that the program has created

 ## Reflection
 When our group first tackled this project, primarily, we were focused on trying to make this program as efficient as possible.
-We tried many different ways to reduce the memory of an algorithm and even tried to research if there’s any other way to reduce the time complexity from O(N^3) as well.
+We tried many different ways when we were approaching the problem, but we always found ourselves creating an ineffecient algorithm.
+For example, when we attempted a dynamic solution, we realized that we had to identify and make a correct decision in the beginning of the iteration for the rest of the connection to work out as effeciently as possible.
+In the end, we have decided that all of the algorithms that we came up with is ineffective compared to the algorithm which was inspired by the Greedy Method.
 As a result, we have realized that O(N^3) would be the most efficient time complexity for this problem and decided to stick with it.
 After the program was constructed initially, our group took a step further and tried our best to make the program as optimized as possible (reference) in order to further boost the efficiency of our program.